5v3n/karathy/README.md

 - use seo friendly page titles
 - use the disqus comment counter

-Using [blueprintcss](http://blueprintcss.org) plus HTML5 structural elements, we're ready for cross browser plus next gen HTML action.
+Using [blueprintcss](http://blueprintcss.org) we're ready for cross some browser action.

 Please be aware that you need to enter your disqus id in the `config.ru` in order to make the comments & comment counter work.
 And mind to use your bit.ly api credentials in the corresponding line in `templates/pages/articles` to automagically shorten your URLs for social sharing purpose.